| Name | Title | Contact Details |

 Chief Information Security Officer and Director of IT Infrastructure | Profile |

-Lourdes College is a Sylvania, OH-based company in the Education sector.
+Utah Diabetes Center is a Salt Lake City, UT-based company in the Education sector.